SMiLE-Seq

 Selective microfluidics-based ligand enrichment followed by sequencing (SMiLE-seq) is a technique developed for the rapid identification of DNA binding specificities and affinities of full length monomeric and dimeric transcription factors in a fast and semi-high-throughput fashion.

 SMiLE-seq works by loading in vitro transcribed and translated “bait” transcription factors into a microfluidic device in combination with DNA molecules.
-Bound transcription factor-DNA complexes are then isolated from the device, which is followed by sequencing and sequence data analysis to characterize binding motifs.
+Bound transcription factor-DNA complexes are then isolated from the device, which is followed by sequencing and then sequence data analysis to characterize binding motifs.
 Specialized software is used to determine the DNA binding properties of monomeric or dimeric transcription factors to help predict their in vivo DNA binding activity.

-SMiLE-seq combines three critical functions that makes it unique from existing techniques: (1) The use of capillary pumps to optimize the loading of samples, (2) Trapping molecular interactions on the surface of the microfluidic device through immunocapture of target transcription factors, (3) Enabling the selection of DNA that is specifically bound to transcription factors from a pool of random DNA sequences.
+SMiLE-seq combines three important functions differing from existing techniques: (1) The use of capillary pumps to optimize the loading of samples, (2) Trapping molecular interactions on the surface of the microfluidic device through immunocapture of target transcription factors, (3) Enabling the selection of DNA that is specifically bound to transcription factors from a pool of random DNA sequences.

 Background

-Elucidating the regulatory mechanisms used to govern essential cellular processes is one of the most intensely studied branches of science.
-Cellular regulatory networks can be incredibly complex, and often involve the coordination of multiple processes that begin with the modulation of gene expression.
+Elucidating the regulatory mechanisms used to govern essential cellular processes is an important branch of research.
+Cellular regulatory networks can be very complex and often involve the coordination of multiple processes that begin with the modulation of gene expression.
 The binding of transcription factor molecules to DNA, either alone or in combination with other transcription factors, is used to control gene expression in response to both intra- and extracellular stimuli.

 Characterizing the binding mechanisms and specificities of transcription factors to specific regions of DNA – and identifying these transcription factors – is a fundamental component of the process of resolving cellular regulatory dynamics.
 Before the introduction of SMiLE-seq technology, ChIP-seq (chromatin immunoprecipitation sequencing) and HT-SELEX (high throughput systematic evolution of ligands by exponential enrichment) technologies were used to successfully characterize nearly 500 transcription factor-DNA binding interactions.